matar mushroom recipe with step by step photos – a semi-dry delicious vegetable dish made with peas and mushroom. vegan and gluten-free.

 you can replace mushroom with paneer or cottage cheese. mushroom and paneer go well with most veggies and are often used to make rich curry dishes for vegetarians. in many recipes you can easily replace mushroom with paneer and vice versa. this is one such recipe.

-if adding paneer, then just add them towards the end, once the peas are cooked and simmer for a couple of minutes.
+if adding paneer, then just add them towards the end, once the peas are cooked and then switch off the flame.